 As far as genetics are concerned, blue fawn French Bulldogs should be incredibly uncommon since they are the product of a rare gene combination that other more widespread genes should typically conceal.

-Breeders who wish to produce blue fawn puppies can simply ‘engineer’ litters of puppies to achieve their goal.
+Breeders who wish to produce blue fawn puppies can simply ‘engineer’ a litter of puppies to achieve their goal.
 On the other hand, breeders are uncommon in that they purposefully produce pups that do not conform to their specific breed.

 Despite this, blue fawn Frenchie’s have attracted the attention of many pet owners who like the notion of owning something uncommon and unusual.
 Wherever there is a market for something, unethical breeders and puppy mills quickly capitalize on the opportunity.